 As part of your evaluation for SP212 and to demonstrate some of the skills you have learned during the term, you will have an oral exam, which will consist of a structured conversation with me in my office during the final weeks of the term at a time you sign up for.
 More details, including format and a rubric for grading, are available here.

 You should spend one and a half hours per week doing some language learning activity other than homework.
-This could be watching a subtitled movie, reading in Spanish, writing in Spanish, conversing with classmates or others in Spanish, etc. Your Actividades de idioma is a diary of these activities.
+This could be watching a subtitled movie, reading in Spanish, writing in Spanish, conversing with classmates or others in Spanish, etc. Your Actividades de idioma is an account of these activities.
 Further examples of possible activities and a description of the format to follow in writing about your activities are available here.
 Your written account of your weekly Actividades de idioma should be typed or neatly handwritten and turned in when due.
 It should be between 100 and 250 words.
-No activity is required for week ten of the term.
+No activity is required for week ten of the term, so in total you will be required to turn in nine such assignments.
 No letter grade is assigned for your Actividades de idioma write-ups; they are graded on a credit/partial credit/no credit basis.
 Only assignments which are complete and show evidence of effort will receive full credit.

 This portion of your grade includes preparation and participation.
 Be Here Now!
 Using Spanish to interact with me and your classmates is an important aspect of learning the language.
 Also, learning to speak, read, write, and understand Spanish, just like learning any other skill, requires a lot of practice.
 If you're not in class, you won't be able to practice and you won't learn very much.
 Accordingly, attendance, as well as preparation and in-class participation, is very important and is required.
 In the case of religious obligation, illness or other circumstances which will cause you to miss class, please speak to me.
 Circumstances which cause extended or repeated absences should be appropriately documented if appropriate and possible.